-Empowering your existing employees
+Empowering your employees through education

 Finding skilled staff to work in the tourism industry is the single biggest issue facing Australia’s booming visitor economy.
 The latest statistics paint a worrying picture, particularly in Victoria, where tourism businesses reportedly are short of 35,000 workers at all levels.
 In the face of critical skills shortages, what should businesses do when they need staff, particularly in the critical areas of marketing and frontline leadership?